Truthiness and the Ethics of Marketing

 The actual bottle itself is a gorgeous, authentic 1920s design I recognized right away.
 I’ve always been fascinated by the American 1920s.
-That decade still captures so much of what makes modern America what it is—freedom, jazz, young people blazing trails, technologies proliferating, old money resisting change, capitalism gone awry, entrepreneurialism, oppression, amnesia, booze…
+That decade still captures so much of what makes modern America what it is—freedom, jazz, young people innovating, technologies proliferating, old money resisting change, capitalism gone awry, entrepreneurialism, oppression, amnesia, booze…

 The label affixed to this evocative bottle is elegant, simple, and old fashioned in that quite 21st Century way that can fold any anachronism into the present:

 The story of the woman Saint Liberty is honoring with this bourbon is told in brief on the back label:

 Bertie Brown – known as “Birdie” to her friends – was a woman of great courage.
 She was one of very few young African American women who homesteaded alone in Montana in the 1920s.
 Birdie was famous for her warm hospitality and for brewing what locals called the “best moonshine in the country.”
 One day in 1933, just before Prohibition ended, a revenue officer came around and warned her to stop her brewing.
 But as Birdie multitasked, dry cleaning with gasoline and tending to her latest batch of hooch, fumes from the gasoline ignited and her kitchen exploded.
 Birdie was tragically burned in the fire and died shortly after.
 Today, her once orderly homestead stands in a state of disrepair in the hills of Montana, a memorial to the immortal spirit and kindness of Birdie Brown.